eBay/xcelite/README.md

 ```

 #### Row Post Processors
-When reading an Excel sheet you sometimes want to manipulate the data while reading.
+When reading an Excel nativeSheet you sometimes want to manipulate the data while reading.
 For example, you want to discard some row or object, or change some data in the deserialized object.
 In order to accomplish that you can add a `RowPostProcessor` to your reader.
 A `RowPostProcessor` is a simple interface which contain a single method `process()` which gets the deserialized Object as an argument and return boolean whether to keep the Object or not.
 ```java